Antonio Gramsci: Critique of materialism

-By virtue of his belief that human history and collective praxis determine whether any philosophical question is meaningful or not, Gramsci's views run contrary to the metaphysical materialism and copy theory of perception advanced by Friedrich Engels, and Lenin, though he does not explicitly state this.
+By virtue of his belief that human history and collective praxis determine whether any philosophical question is meaningful or not, Gramsci's views run contrary to the metaphysical materialism and copy theory of perception advanced by Friedrich Engels, and Lenin, although he does not explicitly state this.
 For Gramsci, Marxism does not deal with a reality that exists in and for itself, independent of humanity.
 The concept of an objective universe outside of human history and human praxis was analogous to belief in God.
 Gramsci defined objectivity in terms of a universal intersubjectivity to be established in a future communist society.
 Natural history was thus only meaningful in relation to human history.
 In his view philosophical materialism resulted from a lack of critical thought, and could not be said to oppose religious dogma and superstition.
 Despite this, Gramsci resigned himself to the existence of this arguably cruder form of Marxism.
 Marxism was a philosophy for the proletariat, a subaltern class, and thus could often only be expressed in the form of popular superstition and common sense.
-Nonetheless, it was necessary to effectively challenge the ideologies of the educated classes, and to do so Marxists must present their philosophy in a more sophisticated guise, and attempt to genuinely understand their opponents' views.
+Nonetheless, it was necessary to effectively challenge the ideologies of the educated classes and to do so Marxists must present their philosophy in a more sophisticated guise and attempt to genuinely understand their opponents' views.

-Influence
+Legacy

+According to the American socialist magazine Jacobin, Gramsci "is one of the most cited Italian authors—certainly the most cited Italian Marxist ever—and one of the most celebrated Marxist philosophers of the twentieth century.", adding that the Prison Notebooks "allowed his unorthodox Marxism to spread worldwide."